-Capital Facilities and Utilities
+Capital Facilities and Urban Services

-Capital facilities and utilities include:
+Capital facilities and urban services include:

-• Public facilities, including but not limited to, street lighting systems, traffic signals, water and sanitary sewer facilities, stormwater systems, government buildings, schools, streets, and sidewalks.
+- Public facilities, including but not limited to, street lighting systems, traffic signals, water and sanitary sewer facilities, stormwater systems, government buildings, schools, streets, and sidewalks.

-• Public services, such as fire protection and emergency services, law enforcement, education, recreation, environmental protection, and other governmental services such as the museum and the library.
+- Public services, such as fire protection and emergency services, law enforcement, education, recreation, environmental protection, and other governmental services such as the museum and the library.

 The primary role of this chapter is to plan for adequate levels of service (LOS) using a six-year Capital Improvement Program (CIP).
 LOS is a measure of the minimum amount of public facility which must be provided to meet the community’s basic needs and expectations.